Estimated reading time:

 - Generally speaking, PostgreSQL works well for most of the use-cases, and it’s

 usually easier to setup.
-We recommend setting up a master-slave replication with
+We recommend setting up a primary-replica setup with

 servers located in different racks, data centers or availability zones to